microsoft/OpenHack-FHIR/MC4H/Docs/WritingToDataverseDetail.md

-#  Dataverse Writing Data Detailed Instructions
+#  Writing FHIR Data to Dataverse Detailed Instructions

 ## Introduction

-Welcome to Challenge 7!

-In this challenge you will learn about writing data from Azure API for FHIR to Dataverse, and vice versa.
+In this challenge you will learn more detail about writing data from Azure API for FHIR to Dataverse, and vice versa.

 ## Background
 The FHIR data store for Microsoft Cloud for Healthcare (MC4H) is **Azure API for FHIR**, while MC4H model-driven apps leverage the **Microsoft Common Data Model (CDM) for Health** data model in **Dataverse**.
 Synchronizing data between FHIR and the Dataverse CDM requires several layers of mapping, most of which is set up and managed via the **SyncAdmin for FHIR** settings in Dataverse.